OPUS-Lightphenexx/ScPace/README.md

 # ScPace: Timestamp Calibration for time-series ScRNA-seq expression data

 We present ScPace, a novel approach for timestamp calibration in time-series single-cell RNA sequencing (scRNA-seq) data.
-This method tackles the significant issue of noisy timestamps, which can undermine the accuracy of timestamp automatic annotation (TAA) and interfere with downstream analyses, such as supervised pseudotime analysis.
+This method tackles the significant issue of noisy timestamps in time-series ScRNA-seq data, which can undermine the accuracy of timestamp automatic annotation (TAA) and interfere with downstream analyses, such as supervised pseudotime analysis.
 ScPace leverages a latent variable indicator within a support vector machine (SVM) framework to efficiently identify and correct mislabeled samples, improving the robustness and reliability of results across a range of time-series ScRNA-seq datasets.

 # Input